About the Author

 • Mitochondrial bioenergetics in human and exercise metabolism

-• Vascular remodeling in response to exercise
+• Vascular and myocardial remodeling in response to exercise and chemotherapy

 • Psycho-physiological effects of terpenes and terpenoids found in cannabis, hemp and hops